ContinuingEdCourses.Net Courses for Mental Health Professionals

 Authors

-Website: DrWilliamAdams.com
+Website: dredabramson.com

-Russell A. Barkley, Ph.D.
+Russell A. Barkley, Ph.D., ABPP

-Russell A. Barkley, Ph.D., is a Clinical Professor of Psychiatry and Pediatrics, Medical University of South Carolina, Charleston, SC.
-He is a Diplomate in three specialties: Clinical Psychology (ABPP); Clinical Neuropsychology (ABCN, ABPP); and Clinical Child and Adolescent Psychology.
-He is a clinical scientist, educator, and practitioner who has authored, co-authored, or co-edited 27 books and clinical manuals.
-He has published more than 275 scientific articles and book chapters related to the nature, assessment, and treatment of ADHD and related disorders.
-His most recent books include: Executive Functions: What They Are, How They Work, and Why They Evolved (2012); The Barkley Deficits in Executive Functioning Scales (2011, 2012); Barkley Functional Impairment Scale (2011, 2012); and the Barkley Adult ADHD Rating Scale (2011).
-He is also the author of: Taking Charge of Adult ADHD (2010); Taking Charge of ADHD – The Complete Authoritative Guide for Parents (3rd ed., 2013); Defiant Children: 8 Steps to Better Behavior (2nd ed., 2013); and Defiant Children: A Clinician’s manual for Assessment and Parent Training (3rd ed., 2013)
+His books include: Attention Deficit Hyperactivity Disorder: A handbook for Diagnosis and Treatment (4th ed., 2015); Executive Functions: What They Are, How They Work, and Why They Evolved (2012); The Barkley Deficits in Executive Functioning Scales (2011, 2012); Barkley Functional Impairment Scale (2011, 2012); and the Barkley Adult ADHD Rating Scale (2011).
+He is also the author of: Taking Charge of Adult ADHD (2nd ed., 2021); Taking Charge of ADHD – The Complete Authoritative Guide for Parents (4th ed., 2020); Defiant Children: 8 Steps to Better Behavior (2nd ed., 2013, co-author); and Defiant Children: A Clinician’s manual for Assessment and Parent Training (3rd ed., 2013).

-Website: RussellBarkley.org
+Websites: RussellBarkley.org

-Laura S. Brown, Ph.D.
+Laura S. Brown, Ph.D., ABPP

-Laura S. Brown, Ph.D.
-ABPP practices clinical and forensic psychology in Seattle, with a special focus on working with survivors of trauma.
-She is the founder and director of the Fremont Community Therapy Project, a training clinic offering low-cost psychological services.
-Her books include Cultural competence in trauma treatment: Beyond the flashback (2007) and Feminist therapy (2009), both published by the American Psychological Association.
-She has published over 150 journal articles and book chapters on trauma treatment, feminist therapy, cultural competence, LGBT issues, and related topics.
-Her work has been honored by her colleagues with a number of awards, including APA's Award for Distinguished Professional Contributions to Public Service, the Sarah Haley Award for Clinical Excellence of the International Society for Traumatic Stress Studies, and most recently a Presidential Citation from the American Psychological Association.
+Laura S. Brown, Ph.D., ABPP, practices forensic psychology and case consultation for therapists in Seattle, with a special focus on working with survivors of trauma, having retired from psychotherapy practice in 2018.
+She was the founder and director of the Fremont Community Therapy Project, a training clinic that, between 2006 and 2015, offered low-cost psychological services.
+Her books include Cultural competence in trauma treatment: Beyond the flashback (2007) and Feminist therapy, 2nd Edition (2016), both published by the American Psychological Association.
+She has published over 160 journal articles and book chapters on trauma treatment, feminist therapy, cultural competence, LGBT issues, and related topics and was a member of the APA Working Group to develop Treatment Guidelines for PTSD.

 Website: drlaurabrown.com